davidlu1001/davidlu1001.github.io/source/_posts/ElasticSearch-backup-with-AWS-S3.md

 - Takes hourly snapshots and retains up to 336 of them for 14 days.

-Can carefully start with daily backup (the initial backup may take relatively longer time) and keep monitoring, and then could try 2 or 4 times per day, and ultimately with hourly backup if it’s feasible, in order to provide more granular recovery points.
+Can carefully start with daily backup (the initial backup may take relatively longer time) and keep monitoring, and then could try hourly backup if it’s feasible, in order to provide more granular recovery points.

 > Incremental snapshot mechanism
 >